railwayapp/docs/src/docs/databases/mysql.md

 - Add a [Reference Variable](/develop/variables#reference-variables) to a service
 - Run `railway connect` to start a `mysql` shell

-The following variables are made available to reference in your services:
+The following variables can be referenced in your services:

 - `MYSQLHOST`
 - `MYSQLPORT`